-chart_type - Name of a variable defining chart specs or a function returning chart specs.
-The chart specs can be a dictionary or an Altair chart specification. - In case of a dictionary, the creator needs to ensure that the dictionary contains valid specs - In case of an Altair chart specification, Altair validates for you flexmeasures.data.models.data_sources class flexmeasures.data.models.data sources.DataGeneratorMixin
+chart\type - Name of a variable defining chart specs or a function returning chart specs.
+The chart specs can be a dictionary or an Altair chart specification. - In case of a dictionary, the creator needs to ensure that the dictionary contains valid specs - In case of an Altair chart specification, Altair validates for you flexmeasures.data.models.data sources